1tseasy/MisalignedSpacetime/README.md

 # MisalignedSpacetime
-a little MUD game for  test
+A little MUD game for  test
+Just as a try to figure how to use github's depository.